 T is a subterm trace.
 This is used in conjunction with the `^' command (set subterm), described below.
 If a subterm has been selected, T is printed as the sequence of commands used to select the subterm.
 Normally, however, T is printed as ` ', indicating that no subterm has been selected.

 The goal is then printed so that you can inspect its current instantiation state.

-The final ‘?’ is the prompt indicating that you should type in one of the commands allowed (see Debug Commands).
-If this particular port is unleashed, you will not get this prompt since you have specified that you do not wish to interact at this point.
+The final `?' is the prompt indicating that you should type in one of the commands allowed (see Debug Commands).
+If this particular port is unleashed then you will not get this prompt since you have specified that you do not wish to interact at this point.

-Note that calls that are compiled inline are not traced.
+Note that calls that are compiled in-line and built-in predicates at depth 1 (e.g. those called directly from the top-level) are not traced.

 Block and Unblock ports are exceptions to the above debugger message format.
 A message

 indicates that the debugger has encountered a blocked goal, i.e. one which is temporarily suspended due to insufficiently instantiated arguments (see Procedural).
 By default, no interaction takes place at this point, and the debugger simply proceeds to the next goal in the execution stream.
 The suspended goal will be eligible for execution once the blocking condition ceases to exist, at which time a message